ambientkit/ambientkit.github.io/docs/plugins/funcmaps.md

 }
 ```

-You can then call the FuncMap in a template like this:
+You can then call the FuncMap in a template.

 ```html title="template/view.html"
 <h1>{{.title}}</h1>